MrResi23/BonjourCoffee-Online-Ordering-System/README.md

 2. Login Page

 - Figure below shows the login page.
 Users can enter their email and password to login into the system.
 The system will authenticate their details based on the database.
-Users can also click the register now button at the bottom to register an account.
+Users can also click the 'register now' button at the bottom to register an account.

 ![loginpage](https://user-images.githubusercontent.com/77189967/151154827-7f7687ba-3759-438a-9550-8dcd16a0751d.png)